mk-Guvi/BlogReact/README.md

 34.)create Providers folder under src and create ThemeProvider folder under Providers and then reate ThemeProvider.js file init.create the themeProvider component using the Providers concept in themProviedr.js file

+35.)in index.js,wrap the components under Themeprovider component and in app.js create a button named using the usecontext hook and then onclick attribute to change its value.